exceptionless/Website/2015-05-20-exceptionless-node-js-javascript-client-demo.md

 ---
 <img loading="lazy" class="aligncenter size-full wp-image-13218" src="/_site/assets/node-js-header.jpg" alt="Exceptionless Node.js Javascript Client" width="708" height="250" data-id="13218" srcset="/assets/node-js-header.jpg 708w, /assets/node-js-header-300x106.jpg 300w" sizes="(max-width: 708px) 100vw, 708px" />

-Last week we announced our full featured <a title="Exceptionless JavaScript Client" href="/javascript-client-available-for-preview-testing/" target="_blank">JavaScript client</a>, and we&#8217;re super excited about releasing a version 1.0 soon.
+Last week we announced our full featured <a title="Exceptionless JavaScript Client" href="/javascript-client-available-for-preview-testing/" target="_blank">JavaScript client</a>, and we're super excited about releasing a version 1.0 soon.

-This week we&#8217;d like to put more details out there on the Node.js version of the JavaScript client, including installation, configuration, and usage.
-We&#8217;ve also set up an <a title="Exceptionless Express.js Sample App" href="https://github.com/exceptionless/Exceptionless.JavaScript/blob/master/example/express/app.js" target="_blank">Express.js sample app</a> that you can spin up locally to play with things.
+This week we'd like to put more details out there on the Node.js version of the JavaScript client, including installation, configuration, and usage.
+We've also set up an <a title="Exceptionless Express.js Sample App" href="https://github.com/exceptionless/Exceptionless.JavaScript/blob/master/example/express/app.js" target="_blank">Express.js sample app</a> that you can spin up locally to play with things.

-Let&#8217;s take a look.<!--more-->
+Let's take a look.<!--more-->

 ## How the JavaScript Client was Built

 Our javascript client is built in <a title="TypeScript" href="https://github.com/Microsoft/TypeScript" target="_blank">typescript 1.5</a> and is transpiled to es5.
 We have a single client that works with both Node.js and JavaScript due to dependency injection and a <a title="Universal Module Definition (UMD)" href="https://github.com/umdjs/umd" target="_blank">Universal Module Definition (UMD)</a>.
-For capturing Node stack traces, we use <a title="Node Stack Trace" href="https://github.com/felixge/node-stack-trace" target="_blank">Felixge&#8217;s Node Stack Trace</a> library.
+For capturing Node stack traces, we use <a title="Node Stack Trace" href="https://github.com/felixge/node-stack-trace" target="_blank">Felixge's Node Stack Trace</a> library.

 ## Installing Exceptionless for Node.js